budak7273/CDFPlugin-Manipulate/README.md

+# Use It Now!
+Copy the contents of either
+  + **[Basic Manipulate](https://raw.githubusercontent.com/budak7273/CDFPlugin-Manipulate/master/Basic_Manipulate)**, which supports rotating around the z axis, raising and lowering the viewpoint, and zooming.
+  + **[PitchZoom Manipulate](https://raw.githubusercontent.com/budak7273/CDFPlugin-Manipulate/master/PitchZoom_Manipulate)**, which all that Basic does plus view [pitching](https://goo.gl/sSxczV).

+into your Input Box

 # CDFPlugin-Manipulate
 Since the Mathematica CDF plugin is no longer supported, I have replicated some of the functionality in a Manipulate.
+Intended for use in CDF files, the Notebook, or a system such as U of I Courseware.

 # 'Magic Numbers' Explanation